Pfleiderer-Adrian/HybridSampleGeneration/README.md

 ### Fusion logic
   Fusion inserts the matched synthetic anomaly into the target control sample at the position stored in matching_dict.csv and creates the corresponding segmentation mask.
   Before blending, the anomaly is cropped to the foreground defined by its target_mask, rescaled with the saved scale_factor and locally intensity-normalized to the insertion region of the control sample.
+  Local intensity normalization uses median/IQR statistics to reduce the impact of outliers and bright edges.
+  If class-specific anomaly/context relation metadata is available, fusion restores that original relation in the new local context; the normalization is alpha-aware, so the target median/IQR is compensated before blending by the maximum alpha value in the active class mask.
   The actual fusion uses an edge-aware alpha mask based on Sobel edges, morphology and a distance transform, so the anomaly interior can be blended more strongly than its boundary.

   Fusion parameters in config: